rcbcavalcanti/pdsnd_github/README.md

 Dataset files are not provided in this GitHub :octocat: project.

 ### Credits
+Python script created by Rodrigo Cavalcanti :raising_hand: (:e-mail: rcbcavalcanti@gmail.com), based on a template provided by Udacity.

 Datasets files are based on original data provided by [Motivate](https://www.motivateco.com) a american bikeshare services provider present in many major cities in the US.

 Data wrangling has been performed over the original datasets by [Udacity](http://udacity.com/) to be used in it's Introduction to Python course.

-Python script was created based on a template provided by Udacity.